radarbot-team/radarbot-team-best-pratices/README.md

 Versioning is a critical component of your app upgrade and maintenance strategy.
 Versioning is important because:

-   - It gives users information about the app version that is installed on ther devices and the versions available.
+   - It gives users information about the app version that is installed on their devices and the versions available.
    - Determines compatibility and identifies dependencies between different apps.
    - Services may need to check the app version to determine compatibility and establish upgrade/downgrade relationships.